Pump Up the Healthy Love

 Pump Up the Healthy Love is a 2025 South Korean television series written by Kim Ji-soo, directed by Park Jun-soo, Choi Yeon-soo and starring Lee Jun-young and Jung Eun-ji.
 It aired on KBS2 from April 30, to June 5, 2025, every Wednesday and Thursday at 21:50 (KST).
-The show also streams via Viu and Viki in selected regions.

-The series continued a trend of free-to-air primetime dramas languishing in the 0% viewership range in 2025.
-Its eleventh episode on June 4, 2025 drew a nationwide rating of 0.7%, a record low shared with the February 20, 2025 and May 3, 2025 episodes of Kick Kick Kick Kick and Crushology 101, respectively.
+The drama continued a trend of free-to-air prime time Wednesday-Thursday dramas languishing in the 0% viewership range in 2025.
+Its eleventh episode on June 4 drew a nationwide rating of 0.7%, a record low shared with the February 20 and May 3 episodes of Kick Kick Kick Kick and Crushology 101, respectively.

 Synopsis

-A romantic comedy-drama about a fitness-obsessed gym owner who lives by the motto "It all begins and ends with muscle" who meets a woman just starting her own fitness journey.
+The romantic comedy drama focuses on a fitness-obsessed gym owner who lives by the motto "It all begins and ends with muscle" who meets a woman just starting her own fitness journey.